EnzoBnl/enzobnl/spark.md

 - The `ShuffleManager.getReader: ShuffleReader` allows to fetch `org.apache.spark.sql.execution.ShuffledRowRDD extends RDD[InternalRow]` which *"is a specialized version of `org.apache.spark.rdd.ShuffledRDD` that is optimized for shuffling rows instead of Java key-value pairs"*.
 See `BypassMergeSortShuffleWriter` which relies on `DiskBlockObjectWriter` & `BlockManager`

+- an `ExternalShuffleService` is a server that serves the map output files to guarantee their availability

 ### Exchanges planning (SQL)
 Exchange are carefully optimized by Catalyst and are ordered to be as cheap as possible.